gvwilson/sensibleadventures/maddy-roo/old.md

 but put on speed anyway.

 On and on they went.
-Trees and streams and ponds slid away beneath them.
+Trees and streams and little ponds slid away beneath them.
 Birds and rabbits scattered at the sound of Dockety's rotor, and once Maddy saw a deer and a fawn run along a path and disappear into the forest shadows.